Here are some frequently asked questions relating to our guidance on Certification schemes in the Guide to the UK GDPR.

-We already have data protection certification – what’s the difference between this and a GDPR scheme?
+We already have data protection certification – what’s the difference between this and a UK GDPR scheme?

 A number of companies already offer data protection certification.
-Whilst they may have some value, they have not been developed in line with the requirements of Article 42 of the GDPR nor the supporting EDPB guidelines and do not therefore provide any formal certification of an organisation’s processing of personal data.
+Whilst they may have some value, they have not been developed in line with the requirements of Article 42 of the UK GDPR and do not therefore provide any formal certification of an organisation’s processing of personal data.

-Once GDPR certification schemes have been approved by the ICO we will publish this information on our website.
+When UK GDPR certification schemes are approved by the ICO the details are published on our website.

-EDPB guidelines advise that certification scheme criteria should be ‘interoperable with other standards’.
+Certification scheme criteria should be interoperable with other standards.
 This means that other standards should be taken into account where they might apply to the processing operations being certified.
-Therefore, existing certification may be taken into account when undergoing an assessment for a new certification.
+Therefore, existing certification may be considered when undergoing an assessment for a new certification.

-We currently provide a GDPR assessment product or data protection certification to organisations.
-Can we get this approved as an ICO-approved GDPR certification scheme?
+We currently provide a UK GDPR assessment product or data protection certification to organisations.
+Can we get this approved as an ICO-approved UK GDPR certification scheme?